x42-Archive/X42-FullNode-Old/Documentation/getting-started.md

-# Getting started - Building and running a x42 Full Node
+# Getting started - Building and running a Stratis Full Node

 ---------------